EdDuarte/website/content/tags/notes/_index.md

 description: "Research notes on Computer Science and Software Engineering"
 ---

-These are the various notes on Computer Science and Software Engineering that I have collected over the years based on research and personal experience.
+Miscellaneous notes on Computer Science and Software that I have collected over the years.